 Who’s got your back?

-Our competitive truck loans interest rates offer affordable and workable pathways to invest in new vehicles and take advantage of the current financial situation and many of the tax measures on offer in the big picture.
+Our competitive truck loan interest rates offer affordable and workable pathways to invest in new vehicles and take advantage of the current financial situation and many of the tax measures on offer in the big picture.
 We also support our customers with a comprehensive and inclusive lending service where our truck loan brokers handle the entire finance process to save you time and money.

 Despite all that’s happening in the big picture of the Australian economy, Jade focuses squarely on the needs of our customers.

-Contact 1300 000 003 to discuss your lending options
+Contact 1300 000 003 to discuss your lending options.

 DISCLAIMER: THIS INFORMATION IS ISSUED PURELY FOR THE PURPOSE OF GENERAL INFORMATION PROVISION.
 IT IS NOT TO BE TAKEN AS THE ONLY SOURCE OF INFORMATION FOR BASING FINANCIAL DECISION-MAKING.
 THOSE REQUIRING FINANCIAL GUIDANCE AND ADVICE SHOULD CONSULT WITH THEIR FINANCIAL CONSULTANT OR ADVISOR.
 NO LIABILITY IS ACCEPTED FOR ANY MISREPRESENTATION OF POLICIES, DATA OR ERRORS IN THIS CONTENT.